Book cover

 public static void main(String[] args) {

-// creates a driver to access a web server
+// create a driver to access a web server

 WebDriver driver = new FirefoxDriver();

-// instructs the driver to "navigate" on Google
+// instruct the driver to "navigate" to Google

 driver.navigate().to("http://www.google.com");